Swimming Tradition

 Randy Schweitzer became head coach in the 1988-89 season, serving for 30 seasons until stepping aside following the 2017-2018 season.
 SHP had a 370-40 dual meet record during these years and won the Essex County Championship for 21 consecutive years, from 1998 until 2018.
 Under Schweitzer SHP won the Iron Hills Conference Championship 16 times, from 1992-96 and from 1998-2008, and won the first 9 Super Essex Conference Championships since the conference was established in 2009-10.

 Prominent swimmers during these years include 4 individual state championships.
 In 1991, the 200 Freestyle Relay team of John Mitzak, Josh Bischoff, Scott DiGiacomo and Derek Fogg took gold with a winning time of 1:27.31, a state record which would stand for several years.
+Mike

-Mike Przywozny won the state crown in the 100 Freestyle in 1994.
+Przywozny won the state crown in the 100 Freestyle in 1994.
 Kevin Wilson won 2 state titles in 2009 in the 100 Freestyle and the 100 Breaststroke; his time of 57.19 in the 100 breast remains the school record.
-Wilson was also named Swimmer of the Year by the Star-Ledger that season.
-2011 graduate and 2012 Olympic Trials qualifier Kyle Madley set school records in three individual events.
-2015 graduate Justin Dunn set and still holds two individual school records, 20.67 in the 50 freestyle and 45.06 in the 100 freestyle, both set as runner-up performances at the 2015 state Individual Championships.
+Wilson also won the initial Cullen Jones award as Outstanding swimmer at the Essex County Championships that season, in addition to being named Swimmer of the Year by the Star-Ledger.
+2011 graduate and 2012 Olympic Trials qualifier Kyle Madley set school records in three individual events and won the Cullen Jones award in 2011.
+2015 graduate Justin Dunn won the Cullen Jones award in his senior season, and set several school records, two of which still stand, 20.67 in the 50 freestyle and 45.06 in the 100 freestyle, both set as runner-up performances at the 2015 state Individual Championships.